 Once you’ve done your wardrobe audit, take your unwanted clothes to a local charity shop and have a good rummage!
 It never fails to surprise me what people give away and you can find some real treasures.
 Just make sure that you really do need what you are buying.
 Don’t get seduced by a bargain or you’ll end up with a wardrobe full of unused clothes again!

 By donating and buying at a charity shop you do two things; you’re cutting out waste by introducing a circular economy and you’re also boosting the local economy by supporting a local shop.
-Soak up those good vibes, people!
+This is one of my favourite tips for shopping second hand…soak up those good vibes, people!

 3. Vintage & Preloved Shops